-As product lifecycle management (PLM) rounds the corner on its second decade, the maturing software category is being transformed by a handful of technologies designed to open
+As product lifecycle management (PLM) rounds the corner on its second decade, the maturing software category is being transformed by a handful of technologies designed to open up product-related data to a broader audience outside of engineering.
+Now the information is presented in a way that facilitates more effective decision making and makes PLM integration easier across manufacturing.

 The rise of cloud computing as a more flexible and cost-effective deployment option, the integration of social networking capabilities, and new methods for visually presenting rich product-related data to a wider spectrum of users will have the greatest impact on next-generation offerings and help expand PLM’s reach throughout the supply chain, according to analysts.